kernelsrinivas/solid_principles/README.md

 "Software entities should be open for extension, but closed for modification."

 #### The Liskov substitution principle:
-"Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."
+"Base classes must be able to use objects of derived classes without knowing it."

 #### The Interface segregation principle:
 "Many client-specific interfaces are better than one general-purpose interface."